aki2o/emacs-plsense/README.md

 * No ... not start analyzing.
 * Not Found ...
 PlSense server can't identify the buffer file.

-**Note:** Maybe show 'No' or 'Not Found' despite the finish of analyzing.
-**Note:** If retry a few times but remain showing 'No', the buffer maybe not activate.
+**Note:** If status is 'No', the buffer maybe not activate. execute `plsense-reopen-current-buffer`.
+**Note:** If status is 'Not Found', check syntax error.
+PlSense can not analyze when syntax error.
-**Note:** If retry a few times but remain showing 'Not Found', seeing 'Sync server' section below.
+**Note:** If status is 'Not Found' other than above case, see 'Sync server' section below.
+**Note:** Otherwise, status maybe 'No' or 'Not Found' despite the finish of analyzing.

 ### Sync server